Skip to Content Top

 Shanna Saunders, Rochester's planning director, agreed with Attorney Karoutas that including a commercial element in this project didn’t make sense.

 "Residential uses are allowed in the zone, but the project will usually have a commercial component, for a mixed-use property," Saunders said.
-"The property is located behind the Anchorage Inn and a commercial use is not conducive, so they asked to build without the commercial component."
+"The property is located behind the Anchorage Inn and commercial use is not conducive, so they asked to build without the commercial component."

 The next step will be to apply to the Rochester Planning Board.
 Only a conceptual plan has been submitted to the city.
 Now with the variances in hand, the developer will create a fuller plan to be presented for approval by the Planning Board.